-And if you are after something a bit more substantial refuel at Terra, a canteen-style food destination dishing up fresh produce, straight-off-the-spit smoked and charcoal meats, gourmet lunch rolls and freshly squeezed juices.
+If you are after something substantial, check out Terra, a canteen-style food destination dishing up fresh produce, straight-off-the-spit smoked and charcoal meats, gourmet lunch rolls and freshly squeezed juices.

 For your pre-shopping brekky fix, The Goods live up to its name.
 You’ll find hearty breakfast bowls, extra thick cut toast with your choice of toppings, gluten-free and vegan salads with only the freshest produce, and of course, freshly brewed single-origin coffee.

 Located just a short walk from the city centre, Braddon is one of Canberra’s trendiest suburbs.
 Lonsdale Street is bursting at the seams with amazing shopping - from original designer labels, stylish Australian fashions, speciality handcrafted gifts and homewares stores, and unique artisan finds.